w3f/Grants-Program/applications/KZero.md

 1. **Built-in recovery mechanism in zklogin-pallet**: Each zklogin address can designate a recoverer.
 Under specific conditions, such as when a zklogin address has been inactive for N hours, the recoverer can send transactions and manage assets on behalf of the zklogin address.
 2. **zklogin + proxy**: Through the proxy pallet, a zklogin address can set up 'delegate' or 'delayed-delegate' accounts.
 At any time when assets in the zklogin address face potential threats, users can immediately handle their assets securely through the proxy module.

+mechanism 1 will be implemented within the scope of this grant.

 ## Security and Privacy